princebest123/yangcao12.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: justify">I am a Assistant Professor in Accounting at the School of Accounting and Finance, Hong Kong Polytechnic University.
-My research interests focus on information spillover and the influence of emerging technologies on information processing.</div>&nbsp;
+<div style="text-align: justify">I am an Assistant Professor in Accounting at the School of Accounting and Finance, Hong Kong Polytechnic University.
+My research interests focus on information disclosure and the impact of emerging technologies on information processing.</div>&nbsp;